onlyOneYR/elasticsearch/intl.en-US/Quick Start/Purchase and configuration.md

 ## Configure monitoring and alerts {#section_a1b_5jl_zgb .section}

 Alibaba Cloud Elasticsearch allows you to monitor instances and supports SMS message alerts.
 Elasticsearch also allows you to set an alert threshold.
-For more information, see[ES CloudMonitor alarm](../../../../../intl.en-US/Cloud Monitor/ES CloudMonitor alarm.md).
+For more information, see [ES CloudMonitor alarm](../../../../../intl.en-US/Cloud Monitor/ES CloudMonitor alarm.md).

 -   Cluster status
 -   Cluster query QPS \(count/second\)